Skip to content ↓

 • In making judgments, relevant facts to take into account include the person or organisation offering the hospitality, its scale and nature, and its timing in relation to decisions to be made by the Trust / academy; and

-• Care should be taken to avoid situations in which an individual Director, Board or Committee Member, governor or member of staff is the sole person invited to partake of hospitality or where it creates a pattern of receiving hospitality from that organisation.
+• Care should be taken to avoid situations in which an individual Director, Board or Committee Member, CCM or member of staff is the sole person invited to partake of hospitality or where it creates a pattern of receiving hospitality from that organisation.

 1. Examples of when it may be proper to accept hospitality (always depending upon the particular circumstances) include: